deriv-com/deriv-app/packages/cashier/README.md

 ## Troubleshooting

--   **Icon missing:** If the icons are missing, you only need to build this project.
+-   **Icon missing:** If the icons are missing, you only need to build this workspace.
 You can do this by running the build command:

 ```
 npm run build